GLOBAL MARKETS-Asian markets fall after weak showing on Wall St, oil tumbles

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Kanupriya Kapoor and Stella Qiu; additional reporting by Alun John; editing by Richard Pullin)
+(Reporting by Kanupriya Kapoor and Stella Qiu; additional reporting by Alun John; editing by Richard Pullin and Kim Coghill)

 ((kanupriya.kapoor@thomsonreuters.com;))